How Mastermind Groups Work

 3. Discussion

-The discussion segment is where the members of the mastermind group offer solutions to the person in the spotlight.
+The discussion segment is where the mastermind group members offer solutions to the person in the spotlight.
 Having fully understood the challenge or opportunity, they are now better suited to speak their mind.

-During the discussion at Mastermind9, we usually request the person in the hot seat to turn their camera and mic off.
+During the discussion at Mastermind9, we usually ask the person in the hot seat to turn off their camera and mic.

-We do this to remove any bias when people are offering their solutions.
-This helps o avoid what we say next being influenced by your body language or your turning around and saying, “I’ve done this.”
+We do this to remove any bias when people offer their solutions.
+This helps to avoid having what we say next be influenced by your body language or your turning around and saying, “I’ve done this.”

 We just want you to sit there and listen and make notes.
-This allows us to focus on what other people are saying and what we’re going to advise you to do.
+This allows us to focus on what other people are saying and what we’ll advise you to do.

-At this point, members are given the chance to tell the person in the hot seat what they really think in terms of the next steps forward.
+At this point, members are given the chance to tell the person in the hot seat what they really think about the next steps forward.

-Everyone will take turns to go round and impart their wisdom.
-Again, we follow the same rule – no one speaks twice unless everyone has spoken once.
+Everyone will take turns imparting their wisdom.
+Again, we follow the same rule—no one speaks twice unless everyone has spoken once.

-The really important thing is to not worry about everything that you’ve heard, but to pick the one thing that will move your business forward.
+The really important thing is not to worry about everything you’ve heard but to pick the one thing that will move your business forward.

 4. Action

-There would be no point in any of this if there wasn’t an action point, right?
+There would be no point in this if there weren’t an action point, right?

 At this point, we invite you to come back to the room.
-We encourage you to talk about one thing that you’ve heard that you’re going to take away and implement before the next session.
+We encourage you to talk about one thing you’ve heard you will take away and implement before the next session.

 It’s a takeaway action that may require weeks or even months to implement.